Bessie Lee Mauldin: Early years and personal life

 Unfortunate but understandable, little is known of Bessie Lee’s private life as she lived in the shadows as both a bass player, and Bill Monroe’s first “other women”.
 What is known of her private life mostly comes from Monroe’s biography, Can’t You Hear Me Callin’” by Richard D. Smith.
 Some fans and supporters of Monroe seem to indicate that too much may have been revealed by Smith’s writing.
 These writings exposed potentially intimate facts concerning the impropriety of Bessie Lee and Bill’s relationship.
 During the time of their alleged intimate relationship Monroe was married to Carolyn Brown.

 Mauldin’s and Monroe’s partnered personal relationship seems to stand in contrast to their professional lives together and in contrasts to the deeply religious music they performed and created.
 Bessie Lee had a profound influence on Bill Monroe both on and off the stage.
 Their relationship of was an inspiration for Bill’s music and is evident by several of his songs.
 One of them being “How Do I Explain you?” as pointed out by Murphy Hicks Henry in her book “Pretty Good for a Girl”, and indeed, he never really did accurately explain their relationship.

 Bill’s influence on Bessie Lee was both impactful and long lasting (also three decades).
 Bessie Lee would have apparently met Bill Monroe in early 1936 at the high school in Norwood, North Carolina (though it is not known for certain).
 Bessie Lee was a winner of a school contest for selling the most Monroe Brothers tickets for a show the Monroe’s were performing at the school.
 In early 1936 The Monroe Brothers performed on the radio in Charlotte, N.C. near her hometown of Norwood, N.C.

 Of the few songs that Monroe and Mauldin wrote together, one of the most popular ones was a gospel song, A Voice From On High, which was performed by various musical artist, including The Stanley Brothers Ricky Skaggs, and Bob Dylan who performed it as an opening number in August 2002.

 Death

 Bessie Lee Maudlin moved back to her hometown of Norwood, North Carolina, and was cared for by family members.
 Bessie Lee Mauldin died on February 8, 1983, at Stanley Memorial Hospital in Albemarle near her hometown of Norwood, North Carolina from “acute myocardial infarction” exacerbated by diabetes.
-On a generally cold and cloudy day, after final goodbyes, the sun finally broke out and shone down for the last time on the “Carolina Songbird.”